NUWC Newport Naval Undersea Warfare Center Newport

 About the Internship

 We are seeking motivated college students with an interest in expanding their knowledge and developing their hands-on experience in science, technology, engineering, and mathematics, particularly those fields of study that apply to the technical areas that NUWC Newport focuses on.
+Additionally, they will gain experience in a professional workplace that specializes in STEM careers.
 Summer interns are provided with an environment that will foster their creativity, help them develop a problem-solving mindset, and give them the opportunity to participate in meaningful technical research.
-Additionally, they will gain experience in a professional workplace that specializes in STEM careers.
+Summer Intern project involvement ranges from development of initial project concepts to naval operational use and often gives personnel the opportunity to work with men and women in the forefront of their fields.
+NREIP students will have the opportunity to work with NUWC Newport employees and collaborators that are found throughout the world and in a wide variety of environments - in other laboratories in the United States and at the facilities of our nation's allies, on submarines and surface ships, in shipyards, and at sea.

-What will I do any given day as an intern at this lab?
+What will I learn as an intern at this lab?

 What majors and disciplines are a good fit for interning at this lab?